 Arriving at the peak of Mt Tarumae is a sort of surrealism.
 The smoke rising from the centre of the crater is reminiscent of scenes from LoTR’s Middle Earth, as are the views over the sprawling Shikotsu-Toya National Park.
 From here, there are more than enough photo opportunities for the time-poor who need to make their descent, though those with a spare several hours will relish in the path less travelled which takes you all the way around the crater’s rim.

-Given the close proximity, it makes sense that your next stop would be Shikotsuko, a one-stop-shop village by Lake Shikotsu where one can experience the local cuisine (salmon, otherwise known as ‘chips’, features heavily here), explore the national park via kayak, fat bike or foot, or rejuvenate in a traditional onsen after hiking up and down a volcano—at this point, I chose the latter.
+Given the close proximity, it makes sense that your next stop would be Shikotsuko, a one-stop-shop village by Lake Shikotsu where one can experience the local cuisine (salmon, otherwise known as ‘chips’, features heavily here), explore the national park via kayak, fat bike or foot, or rejuvenate in a traditional onsen after hiking up and down a volcano.
+For a soak with a serious wow factor, head to Marukoma Onsen on the northern edge of Lake Shikotsu.
+Here, lakeside hot spring baths blend naturally with the cool waters of the lake itself, creating a one-of-a-kind soak where the water levels rise and fall with the rhythm of nature.

 Daiichi Hotel Suzantei is both an onsen and accommodation where guests can experience traditional Japanese hospitality.
 Anyone wanting to go all out—literally—can take a dip in the public bath, while those who prefer privacy can go all out—figuratively—on a room with its own private onsen.
 Before retiring for the evening, make a stop by the late-night whisky bar that serves whisky highballs and sake exclusively.